 - Encourage all those who care about the community to participate in making, collecting and commissioning art.

 The Town of Sutton has works of art and cultural property and wishes to develop its collection in the long term.
 All public art projects and acquisitions will be assessed and developed in keeping with the above goals of its policy.
-You can propose a work by sending your submission to the Cultural Development Agent.
+You can propose a work by sending your submission to the Cultural Officer.
 It will be evaluated by the Acquisition Committee, which will make its recommendations to Town’s Council.
 In the short term, only donations are possible and, under certain conditions, receipts may be issued.
 You are encouraged to read the Procedures for the Administration of the Public Art Policy for full details before submitting your application.
 It includes criteria for the review and selection of public art and guidelines for the management, preservation, interpretation, development and promotion of the Town’s art collection.

 Town’s « One Percent Policy » artworks

 The infrastructure projects carried out by the Town and granted by the Quebec Government have resulted in the design of works carried out under the Policy of integration of the arts to architecture and the environment of buildings and public and Government sites.
 In February 2017, a first work was unveiled at the Town Hall Council room.
 Discover Éric Lamontagne, the artist who created it, and watch video clips where he describes his artistic process and presents his work entitled Se voir contempler / Paysage-intérieur.
 A second artwork was created and installed in 2017 at Parc Goyette-Hill, "Appalaches" by Louise deLorme.